 - Why support several lifecycles?

-One of the key aspects of the Disciplined Agile (DA) process decision framework is that it promotes a full, beginning-to-end, solution delivery lifecycle.
-The figure below overviews a high-level view of the DA delivery lifecycle.
+One of the key aspects of Disciplined Agile Delivery (DAD) is that it promotes a full, beginning-to-end, solution delivery lifecycle.
+Figure 1 below overviews a high-level view of the DAD delivery lifecycle.
 It is a three-phase lifecycle, more on this in a minute, where you incrementally build a consumable solution over time.
 We start with this high-level view so that we can explore several important concepts before diving into details.

-First, the DA lifecycle explicitly calls out three phases:
+First, the DAD delivery lifecycle explicitly calls out three phases: